Meet the NSTA Leadership

 Early in her career Shugart directed the National Academy of Sciences’ Office on Public Understanding of Science, managing several projects including the article series Beyond Discovery.
 Shugart also worked at the Office of Policy Analysis at the National Institute of Allergy and Infectious Disease, National Institutes of Health (NIH).

 Shugart’s devotion to the science and education community is also evidenced by her involvement in numerous other professional organizations.
 She is a member of the American Association for the Advancement of Science (AAAS), the Council of Engineering and Scientific Society Executives (CESSE), and the American Society for Association Executives.
 Shugart has also participated in a number of committees for the American Geophysical Union, the Societies Consortium on Sexual Harassment in STEMM, and the Institute for Museum and Library Services, to name just a few.

 Shugart has been recognized as a leader in the fields of informal science education and science communication.
-In 2010, she was elected as a AAAS Fellow for distinguished contributions and leadership in public understanding and engagement in science.
-Shugart was a Noyce Leadership Fellow from 2012-2013.
-In 2007, the National Academy of Science awarded her with an Individual Distinguished Service Award and she shared Group Distinguished Service Awards in 2004 and 2011.
+In 2010, she was elected an AAAS Fellow for distinguished contributions and leadership in public understanding and engagement in science.
+Shugart was a Noyce Leadership Fellow from 2012 to 2013.
+In 2007, the National Academy of Sciences honored her with an Individual Distinguished Service Award, and she shared Group Distinguished Service Awards in 2004 and 2011.

 Shugart has also published extensively for the science communities.
 She has authored scientific publications, contributed to dozens of scholarly journals, and presented at numerous conferences.
 Shugart holds a Ph.D. in biology from the University of Virginia and a bachelor’s degree in biology from the College of William and Mary.